 You should also make sure your page loads fast because if it fails to load under 2 seconds the visitor would probably leave.

-Yoast plugin is a good option to analyse how readable your content is.
+Yoast plugin is a good option to analyze how readable your content is.

-You’ve seen how content is king and why Google is emphasising on in-depth content.
-They are more useful, deliver more results and provide more value to your readers.
+You’ve seen how content is king and why Google is emphasizing on in-depth content.
+They are more useful, deliver more results, and provide more value to your readers.

-As a content marketer or a blogger, that’s what your goal should be.
+As a content marketer, that’s what your goal should be.

-There are several tools like Zest.is that are extremely helpful for finding quality articles in your niche.
+There are several tools like Zest.is that are extremely helpful for finding quality articles.

-Let me know your favourite tip in the comments section below.
+Let me know your favorite tip in the comments section below.